Applications to trade at Glastonbury Festival 2020

 Sustainable Non Food Trader Award – Prize of free pitch for the next Festival

-Best Dressed Stall – Half price stall for next Festival
+Best Dressed Stall – Half price pitch for next Festival

-Due to the size of Glastonbury it is beneficial to have some experience of working at other Festivals, particularly so for food traders.
-Feedback from other traders tells us previous experience is invaluable especially when planning stock levels and staffing.
+Due to the size of Glastonbury, festival trading experience is essential.
+Feedback from other traders tells us this is invaluable especially when planning stock levels and staffing.

 Is there anything I am not allowed to sell?